 - 2.6 Our intention is that the mid-term review process should be as open, transparent and collaborative as possible.
-To ensure that this is the case we will engage regularly with principal stakeholders throughout the process. - 2.7 This commenced in February 2023 and the timing and frequency of further engagement will be agreed as the process progresses.
-Where possible we will combine this engagement with established meetings to minimise any regulatory burden.
+To ensure that this is the case we will engage regularly with principal stakeholders throughout the process.
+This commenced in February 2023 - 2.7 This approach document is being published following consultation on our draft proposals.
+This provided the opportunity for consumers, stakeholders and NI Water to comment and inform the final approach adopted for the midterm review.